Things To Do In Wroclaw, Poland [Guide By Locals]

 Interior of Wrocław Market Hall

 Centennial Hall became one of Poland’s official national Historic Monuments in 2005 and one year later a UNESCO World Heritage Site.
-Centennial Hall is one of the most impressive concrete structures in the world.
-To visit the Centennial Hall center you have to take part in one of the events held there.
+It’s one of the most impressive concrete structures in the world.
+Unfortunately, to visit the Centennial Hall center you have to take part in one of the events held there.

-Things that you can’t miss while in Wrocław and Centennial Hall surroundings are a lovely stroll around Pergola and watching a multimedia fountain show.
-Pergola is a place that was created just for walking and relaxing.
-It’s a 640m long path among two rows of 750 concrete poles crowned with a grating overgrown with vines.
+Two things that you can’t miss while near Centennial Hall are a lovely stroll around Pergola (a 640m long path among two rows of 750 concrete poles crowned with a grating overgrown with vines) and watching a multimedia fountain show.

-In the center Pergola features a huge multimedia fountain that offers seasonal, spectacular shows synchronized to music and lights.
-It’s the largest fountain of that type in Poland, and one of the largest in Europe.
-Shows take place every day from May to October, and they vary in length and played type of music (there are shows with classical, pop, and modern music).
-On the pik.wroclaw website you can check the repertoire.
+In the center, Pergola features a huge multimedia fountain that offers spectacular shows synchronized to music and lights.
+Shows take place every day from May to October and vary in length and type of music.
+All are free and you can check the repertoire on the pik.wroclaw.pl website.

 Pergola near Wrocław Centennial Hall